How and Why to Expand the House

 So long as the maximum district size barely gives a second seat to the smallest state we would have nearly a 2:1 ratio between the largest and smallest districts, but if the ceiling were set lower – say 250,000 it would be even closer.
 Wyomings 3 districts would serve 175,000 each while Nevada’s 12 would serve only 240,000 and Montana’s 4 would serve 239,000.
 The point is that there would be much more parity between districts in various states and each representative would be much better able to know and serve their constituents in the now-smaller districts.

-21 replies on “How and Why to Expand the House”
+21 responses to “How and Why to Expand the House”

 The figure of 960.000 people doesn't make a distinction between "people" and" legal citizens".
 Later you talk about voters, which is another distinction.
 I would assume that the number of voters is smaller than the number of people living in the state of Nevada.I have to take the words for what they are, which mean that 960.000 people is inclusive of illegal aliens.
 Nevada has always had a high number of illegal aliens but that number has been increasing in recent years, probably due in part to the troubles in California.
 If you were to take the words for what they are- making no distinction between legal and illegal citizens, then essentially this bill would grant increased rights and representation to illegal aliens.
 If the number as stated does not include illegal aliens, then the language is dangerously sloppy- or worse- intentionally vague.
 One danger in that is that illegal aliens are not required to pass a written exam demonstrating knowledge of the United States constitution.